Creating Restricted Scope Component Templates in Compose

 }

-RowScope is a public API, but RowScopeInstance is an internal API.
-Therefore, clients cannot access RowScopeInstance.
-These modifiers can be only called on RowScope.
+RowScope is a public API, while RowScopeInstance is an internal API, meaning clients cannot access RowScopeInstance.
+These modifiers can only be used within the RowScope.

 interface RowScope